shpml/fundamentals/11_chapter/05_lesson.md

 ### Test Yourself

-Create a new repl.it session with the following JavaScript code:
+Create a new JS Bin session with the following JavaScript code:

 ```javascript
 var oldArray = [12, 45, 6, 23, 19, 20, 20, 15, 30, 42];